Shruthi1811/assignment2-Battu/README.md

 # Directions from Maryville to Newyork
 1. It covers a distance of 992.1 miles from Maryville to Newyork through railway transport.
-2. catch a cab and go to kansas city railway station
+2. Catch a cab and go to kansas city railway station.
-   1. first train is from kansas to columbus
+   1. first train is from kansas to columbus .
-   2. After reaching columbus, change the platform to t3
+   2. After reaching columbus, change the platform to t3.
-3. AFter changing the platform we have to travel from columbus to Newyork city
+3. After changing the platform we have to travel from columbus to Newyork city.
-   1. catch a train from columbus to Pennsylvania
+   1. Catch a train from columbus to Pennsylvania.
-   2. After changing the platform at Pennsylvania, catch a train to Newyork at t4 platform
+   2. After changing the platform at Pennsylvania, catch a train to Newyork at t4 platform.
 4. Finally we reach our destination city.